ben-ryder/localful/docs/examples.md

 # Examples

-## Minimal Example
+## Example Apps
-A minimal React example of Localful (client-side) can be found in [`./examples/minimal-react`](../projects/examples/minimal-react).
+A minimal notes app example using React can be found in [`./examples/minimal-react`](../projects/examples/minimal-react).

-## Real-World App
+## Real-World Apps
-A real world application using this system is [Athena](https://github.com/ben-ryder/athena), a notes and task list app.
+A real world application using this system is **[Athena](https://github.com/ben-ryder/athena)**, a local-first web app for creating customizable content databases, suitable for note-taking, task-management, personal knowledge bases and more.